Discussion Over Division

 1L Essay Contest

-The Liberty & Law Center and the Federalist Society invite you to write an up to 2000-word essay on the topic: How to promote a culture of open debate and tolerance for ideological diversity at universities in general, or at law schools specifically.
-The first-place prize is $2000; There will also be $500 prizes for two runners-up.
+The Liberty & Law Center and the Federalist Society invited students to write an up to 2000-word essay on the topic: How to promote a culture of open debate and tolerance for ideological diversity at universities in general, or at law schools specifically.
+The first-place prize was $2000; There were also $500 prizes for two runners-up.

 A Conversation with Judge Katsas

-On November 29, 2018, the Liberty & Law Center is partnering with the Scalia Law School’s Federalist Society to host Judge Katsas, of the United States Court of Appeals for the District of Columbia Circuit, for a conversation and lunch with law students.
+The Liberty & Law Center partnered with the Scalia Law School’s Federalist Society to host Judge Katsas, of the United States Court of Appeals for the District of Columbia Circuit, for a conversation and lunch with law students.

 Liberty & Libations: Is Public Interest Litigation for You?

-On November 19, 2018, the Liberty & Law Center, in collaboration with the American Freedom Network and Goldwater Institute, will host Jon Riches and Clark Neily to speak about their experiences in public interest litigation and how public interest litigation might fit into your career.
-In addition, Mr. Neily will talk about Scalia Law’s new Public Interest Litigation and Advocacy Training Program.
-A cocktail reception will follow the event.
-Please RSVP here.
+The Liberty & Law Center, in collaboration with the American Freedom Network and Goldwater Institute, hosted Professors Jon Riches and Clark Neily to speak about their experiences in public interest litigation and how public interest litigation might fit into the students’ careers.
+In addition, Professor Neily talked about Scalia Law’s new Public Interest Litigation and Advocacy Training Program.
+A cocktail reception followed the event.

 Emerging Issues in Free Speech: A Conversation with Nadine Strossen and Eugene Volokh

-On November 14, 2018, the Liberty and Law Center will host a conversation with two leading First Amendment experts – Eugene Volokh, of the Volokh Conspiracy Blog, and Nadine Strossen, former president of the ACLU – on emerging and unresolved issues in free speech.
-The conversation will be facilitated by Bradley A. Smith, former Chairman of the FEC and Founder and Chairman of the Institute for Free Speech.
-A reception will follow.
-This event is open to the public.
-Please RSVP here.
+The Liberty & Law Center hosted a conversation with two leading First Amendment experts – Professor Eugene Volokh, of the Volokh Conspiracy Blog, and Professor Nadine Strossen, former president of the ACLU – on emerging and unresolved issues in free speech.
+The conversation was facilitated by Bradley A. Smith, former Chairman of the FEC and Founder and Chairman of the Institute for Free Speech.
+A reception followed.

 The Fourteenth Amendment at 150: “America’s Second Founding”

-The Institute for Justice and the Liberty & Law Center will host a symposium on September 21, 2018, commemorating the 150th anniversary of the adoption of the Fourteenth Amendment.
+The Institute for Justice and the Liberty & Law Center hosted a symposium commemorating the 150th anniversary of the adoption of the Fourteenth Amendment.

 Research Roundtable: The Fourteenth Amendment: “America’s Second Founding”

-On June 28-29, 2018, the Liberty & Law Center held a roundtable discussion analyzing and providing feedback on six law review articles on the Fourteenth Amendment.
+The Liberty & Law Center held a round-table discussion analyzing and providing feedback on six law review articles on the Fourteenth Amendment.

 The Irony of Libertarianism: Book Review and Critique

-The Liberty & Law Center brought together a range of scholars and policy analysts for a pre-publication review and critique of Andrew Koppelman’s new book, The Corruption of Libertarianism.
+The Liberty & Law Center brought together a range of scholars and policy analysts for a pre-publication review and critique of Andrew Koppelman’s new book, The Irony of Libertarianism.